 Uptime monitoring is table stakes for any production system — and now AI agents can interact with monitoring platforms directly.
-The MCP ecosystem here splits between commercial platforms with official hosted servers (UptimeRobot, OneUptime, and now Better Stack) and open-source platforms with community-built integrations (Uptime Kuma).
-There’s also a small but interesting niche of standalone diagnostic tools that don’t require a monitoring platform at all.
+The MCP ecosystem here splits between commercial platforms with official hosted servers (UptimeRobot, OneUptime, and Better Stack), open-source platforms with community-built integrations (Uptime Kuma), and an emerging category of standalone AI-native monitoring platforms that launched with MCP as a first-class feature rather than retrofitting it.

 The Landscape